*This post was created in collaboration with Alpine Credits

 Then you repay it over time in installments until the full amount is repaid by the due date stipulated on your contract.

 This is a good option for those who can afford to make consistent payments.
 If not, you risk losing your home.

 With this arrangement, you are still using the equity in your home, but rather than being given one lump sum that you pay off in regular fixed installments, you are approved for a specific credit limit that you can withdraw up to from your home’s equity.

-Similar to a credit card, you can withdraw as much or as little as you need to from your HELOC and are only required to pay interest on the amount withdrawn.
+Similar to a credit card, you can withdraw as much or as little as you need to from your HELOC.
+Moreover, you are only required to pay interest on the amount withdrawn.
 Once that amount is paid back, you can withdraw from the HELOC again and again.
-This may be a convenient option if you believe you’ll need financial assistance in the future.
-In this case, you’ll have a HELOC, which means you won’t have to reapply for a loan when the time comes.

 Access Your Equity to Cover Your Consumer Proposal Payments